roniemartinez/dude/docs/advanced/10_parsel.md

 ## Required changes to your script in order to use Parsel

-Instead of ElementHandle objects when using Playwright as parser, Selector objects are passed to the decorated functions.
+Instead of ElementHandle objects when using Playwright as parser backend, Selector objects are passed to the decorated functions.

 === "Python"